kyma-incubator/local-kyma/README.md

 - simple serverless function named `lastorder` in the default namespace triggered by `order.created` event
 - Commerce Webservices API bound to the function

-Deploy the example with these commands:
+Deploy the example with this command:
 ```
-./commerce-mock.sh
 ./app-connector-example.sh
 ```